 How Does Our Service Work?

-It doesn’t take long for word to spread among high school students about the great results that come from working with a Class 101 counselor.
+It doesn’t take long for word to spread among high school students about the great results that come from working with our Class 101 college planning franchise.
 After a free initial consultation at the Class 101 office, our counselors meet one-on-one with college-bound students every 2-5 weeks, typically after school or on weekends, depending on the time of year and the grade level of the student.
 Parents are not present at the individual counseling sessions, although we are in constant communication with them about their child’s progress.

 We advocate starting the college application process as early as possible in high school, and definitely by a student’s junior year.
 “Choosing a college is a long but rewarding process.
 It takes time to find which college is the best fit for you.
 The sooner you complete your application (including transcripts, test scores, personal essay and so on) the sooner you will receive a decision and your merit scholarship award.
 This provides you more time to investigate and weigh your options,” says Michael Joseph, vice president of enrollment management at Valparaiso University in a New York Times blog post.